Fall Family Fun in Toronto in September

 Woodbine Park 1695 Queen St. E., Toronto

-Raise funds for a great cause-—Epilepsy Toronto—while watching circus acts, magicians, and daredevils from around the world.
-New this year, over in the family fun zone, is a daily, noon-time foam party.
+Raise funds for a great cause-—Epilepsy Toronto—while watching circus acts, magicians, and daredevils from around the world at BuskerFest.
+In the family fun zone the daily, noon-time foam parties return.
 This area will also feature a mini acrobatics area, for your budding young busker.

 As a fun bonus, this event includes Bark in the Park, a special space for dogs and their owners where they can challenge obstacle courses, pose for photos, and check out vendors.
 The Ultimutts will also be on site, with its celebrity cat and dog show.
 Admission is by donation, with a suggested donation of $20 for a family.